* FIFA warns breakaway Super League clubs must be ‘in or out’

 “What matters is that there is still time to change your mind, everyone makes mistakes, English fans deserve to have you correct your mistake, they deserve respect.”

-At the same congress, the International Olympic Committee warned that the existing structure of European sports is under threat by self-interest and pure commercialism.
+The International Olympic Committee added its voice to the throng, warning that the existing structure of European sports is under threat by self-interest and pure commercialism.

 “It is challenged by a purely profit-driven approach that ignores the... social values of sports and real needs in the post-coronavirus world,” IOC President Thomas Bach said.

 British Prime Minister Boris Johnson is also keen to speak to other countries who are involved, his spokesman said on Tuesday.

 Asked whether the Prime Minister was planning to meet with his Spanish and Italian counterparts on the matter, the spokesman said: “We are keen to speak to everyone involved in this, from other countries too.”